foundprivacy/foundprivacy.github.io/about.md

 60%| Exam 1-3, 20% each |
 30%| Final Project |

-## When Work is Due
-- Assignments are due on Sundays at 11:59pm EST.

-## Late Assignments
-We realize that things happen, and that you might sometimes not be able to turn in your assignments.
-To accommodate this, you will each receive **5 free late days**.

-Beyond those days, you receive a 5% penalty for each day late.
-You are welcome to budget late days as you like, for instance 3 free days late for one assignment, 2 for another, or all 5 for one.

 ## Special Accommodations
 If you have a disability and have an accommodation letter from the Disability Resources office, we encourage you to discuss your